-The head office of the organization is established in Kivumu cell, GISENYI Sector, RUBAVU District, WESTERN Province.
-In partnership with Friendly Water for the World, it trains the Rwandan youth on job creation and self-employment in the domain of clean water via bio-sand water filters construction.
-The youth is also being trained in hygiene and sanitation, and after these trainings, they will start to run a business of selling the filters in order to grow their income and save the lives of people via distribution of clean water.
+The head office of the organization is established in the Kivumu cell, GISENYI Sector, RUBAVU District, WESTERN Province.
+In partnership with Friendly Water for the World, it trains the Rwandan youth in job creation and self-employment in the domain of clean water via bio-sand water filters construction.
+The youth is also being trained in hygiene and sanitation, and after these trainings, they will start to run a business of selling the filters in order to grow their income and save the lives of people via the distribution of clean water.

 120 youth from six sectors of BURERA District, their families and to the population of this District in general through access to clean water.

 Friendly Water for the World Volunteer Directing Project

 Monitoring and Maintenance